sirius248/vue-companies/README.md

 * [Timekit](https://www.timekit.io/) ([Github](https://github.com/timekit-io))- API first scheduling & calendar infrastructure for developers.
 San Francisco, CA.

 #### Education

+* [Anyone Can Learn To Code](http://anyonecanlearntocode.com/) ([Github](https://github.com/acltc)) - Learn to code in 12 weeks without quitting your day job through expert instruction and hands-on practice.
+Afterwards, we work directly with you on landing a job while you join our apprenticeship and build a portfolio showcasing work that you've built for real clients.

 * [Learning Equality](https://learningequality.org) ([Github](https://github.com/learningequality)) - Learning Equality is committed to enabling every person in the world to achieve a quality basic education, through supporting the creation and distribution of open educational resources, and facilitating their use inside and outside of classrooms around the world.
 La Jolla, CA, USA.